Most Common Home Buyer Questions

 What does it mean when a home is “In Contract”?

-All homes become “in-contract” once the buyer and seller have signed the purchase and sales agreement and once the buyer has paid their deposit (usually 10% of the purchase price).
-It’s a legally binding term that locks both parties into completing the transaction.
+All homes become “in-contract” once the buyer and seller have signed the purchase and sales agreement and the buyer has paid their deposit (usually 10% of the purchase price).
+This legally binding term locks both parties into completing the transaction.
 If a contingency gets activated, the only way is to allow the buyer to exit the deal and get their deposit back.

 Why do I need a lawyer to buy a home in NYC?

 State law stipulates that only an attorney can close a real estate deal in New York.
 Their respective attorneys must represent both sides.
-Buyers should be careful only to choose an attorney specializing in real estate.
+Buyers should be careful when choosing an attorney specializing in real estate.

 Can a foreigner buy property in NYC?

 Absolutely!
 There are no extra stamp duties or taxes levied on foreign buyers.
-The only minor cost is that the buyer will have to set up a limited liability company (LLC) to hold the property.
+The only minor cost is that the buyer must set up a limited liability company (LLC) to hold the property.
 However, some U.S. citizens also do this, so there’s no extra cost.
 As a global destination, New York City attracts buyers worldwide, lured by its stable price appreciation and investment potential.

 What is a mansion tax?